MithrilJS/mithril.js/docs/simple-application.md

 }
 ```

-By default, Mithril views are described using [hyperscript](hyperscript.md).
+By default, Mithril.js views are described using [hyperscript](hyperscript.md).
 Hyperscript offers a terse syntax that can be indented more naturally than HTML for complex tags, and since its syntax is just JavaScript, it's possible to leverage a lot of JavaScript tooling ecosystem.
 For example:

 - You can use [Babel](es6.md) to transpile ES6+ to ES5 for IE and to transpile [JSX](jsx.md) (an inline HTML-like syntax extension) to appropriate hyperscript calls.
 - You can use [ESLint](https://eslint.org/) for easy linting with no special plugins.